-Apple Details New iPad Pro's Liquid Retina XDR Display, Thunderbolt, 5G, and More in New Support Documents
+Apple Details New iPad Pro's XDR Display, Thunderbolt Support, and iPadOS Updates Over 5G in New Support Documents

 iPad Pro 11-inch (3rd generation) and iPad Pro 12.9-inch (5th generation) also support a wide ecosystem of high-performance Thunderbolt and USB4 accessories.
 Some accessories can request higher power from your iPad, which might affect battery life.
 To extend battery life, remember to disconnect these accessories from iPad Pro when you aren't using them.
 Refer to your accessory manufacturers’ specifications for more information.

-In line with iPhone 12 models, Apple confirmed that iPadOS updates over cellular is supported on the new iPad Pro when "Allow More Data on 5G" is enabled:
+In line with iPhone 12 models, Apple confirmed that iPadOS updates over cellular are supported on the new iPad Pro when "Allow More Data on 5G" is enabled:

 Allow More Data on 5G: Enables higher data-usage features for apps and system tasks.
 These include higher-quality FaceTime, high-definition content on Apple TV, Apple Music songs and videos, and iPadOS updates over cellular.
 This setting also allows third-party apps to use more cellular data for enhanced experiences.